aibrite/jdash-docs/src/backend/net-core-dev.md

 ## Prerequisites

-Before preceding this tutorial ensure you have installed .Net Core SDK on your development machine.
+Before proceeding with this tutorial ensure you have installed .Net Core SDK on your development machine.
 For more information see
 <a target="_blank" href="https://www.microsoft.com/net/core">Microsoft's .NET Core Installation Page.</a>

 ## Step 1 : Add JDash.NetCore references